 4. Human Machine Interfaces (HMI)

 The final type of COTS that we most typically see at HMIs.
-HMIs, also called Human Machine Interfaces, are devices that an operator uses to control machines and equipment, often with visual displays (screen) and physical input hardware (keypads/keyboards/touch screen).
+HMIs, also called Human Machine Interfaces, are devices that an operator uses to control machines and equipment, often with visual displays (screen) and physical input hardware (keypads/keyboards/touch screens).

 Usually, you would see these machines directly attached to a machine, but more recently we are seeing them used remotely.
 Custom machinery that is built by PEKO and off-the-shelf machinery, like CNC machines, all have an HMI for operator use.
 When integrating HMIs, there is usually some level of software debug, and the hardware needs to be integrated into the back panel with the PLCs and industrial power supplies.